MicrosoftDocs/power-platform/power-platform/admin/admin-settings.md

 ![Environment settings mini.](media/environment-settings-mini.png)

 Use the links on this page to manage organization-wide settings.
-App-specific settings will remain in customer engagement apps and accessed through the app settings.
+App-specific settings remain in customer engagement apps and accessed through the app settings.

 ## New location for admin settings
 The following web client admin settings have moved.